Police: Virginia Mom Beat Child With Baseball Bat For Telling On Her

-A Virginia mom has been arrested, after authorities say she physically assaulted her 11-year-old daughter with an aluminum baseball bat.
+A Virginia mom has been arrested after authorities say she physically assaulted her 11-year-old daughter with an aluminum baseball bat.
 WTKR News reports that 35-year-old Andrea Gehring allegedly beat the little girl for an absolutely shocking reason.

 The violent incident reportedly took place at the end of November, but the investigation has led to details being released to media sources nearly an entire month later.
 Police say the late-November incident ended in the unnamed 11-year-old child with numerous injuries — including broken bones.
 That’s not the only shocking detail in this case.

-Authorities say the Virginia mom violently assaulted her daughter, because the little girl supposedly “told on her” for cheating on her boyfriend.
+Authorities say the Virginia mom violently assaulted her daughter because the little girl supposedly “told on her” for cheating on her boyfriend.
 The child reportedly told her mother’s boyfriend that she had been out with other men.
 This reportedly infuriated Gehring, who is accused of using a baseball bat to brutally beat the child.

 Woman suspected alleged pedophile of sexually assaulting a child, says she beat him to death with a baseball bat http://t.co/7B0AuOUWyx